ZhgChg.Li

 Quick Integration Method for Google Apps Script x Google APIs

-Using Google Apps Script x Firebase App Distribution API as an example
+Using Google Apps Script with Firebase App Distribution API as an example

 Background

-Previously, I wrote several articles about using Google Apps Script, including “Implementing Daily Data Report RPA Automation with Google Apps Script” and “Simple 3 Steps — Create a Free GA4 Automatic Data Notification Bot,” which introduced how to use Google Apps Script to connect Google Analytics and Google Sheets, Web Apps, Slack, Telegram, etc., to quickly build a visual data platform and notification service.
-Additionally, last month’s article “Using Google Apps Script Web App Forms to Connect to GitHub Action CI/CD” directly used Google Apps Script Web App to connect to the GitHub API as a CI/CD GUI form service.
-In all these cases, whether directly using the built-in services of Google Apps Script for integration or connecting to external services (Slack, GitHub, etc.), I hadn’t encountered a scenario that required connecting to Google APIs.
+Previously, I wrote several articles about using Google Apps Script.
+Among them, “Using Google Apps Script to Automate Daily Data Reports RPA” and “Simple 3 Steps — Build a Free GA4 Automated Data Notification Bot” introduced how to connect Google Analytics with Google Sheets, Web Apps, Slack, Telegram, etc., to quickly build visual data platforms and notification services.
+Additionally, last month’s article “Using Google Apps Script Web App Form to Connect Github Action CI/CD Workflow” demonstrated directly using Google Apps Script Web App to connect with the Github API as a CI/CD GUI form service.
+In all these cases, whether using built-in Google Apps Script services or connecting to external services (Slack, Github…), there was no need to connect to Google APIs.

-This time, while optimizing the CI/CD GUI form, I wanted to display the Firebase Distribution download link directly on the Web App after packaging the internal test version, which could only be achieved by connecting to Google APIs.
+This time, while optimizing the CI/CD GUI form, I wanted to display the Firebase Distribution download link directly on the Web App after packaging the internal test version.
+This can only be achieved by integrating Google APIs.

 Google Apps Script x Firebase App Distribution API v1

-As shown in the image above, unlike the built-in service “AnalyticsData” for connecting to Google Analytics, Firebase App Distribution does not provide a built-in integration service, so we need to use an advanced method for integration.
+As shown in the image above, unlike the built-in service “AnalyticsData” for connecting to Google Analytics, Firebase App Distribution does not offer a built-in integration service, so it requires an advanced method for connection.

-I initially thought I would have to generate and exchange the Access Token using a Service Account (which is a bit cumbersome; you can refer to my previous review bot open-source project), but it turns out it’s not that complicated.
+Originally, I thought I had to use a Service Account to generate and exchange the Access Token myself (which is a bit complicated; you can refer to my previous review bot open-source project), but it’s actually not that complicated.

-Advanced Service Integration of Google Apps Script x Google APIs
+Google Apps Script x Google APIs Advanced Service Integration

 Integration Setup

-Refer to the official documentation for the following advanced setup steps:
+Refer to the official documentation description; we need to follow these steps for advanced setup:

-- If the script project uses a default GCP project created on or after April 8, 2019, the API will be automatically enabled after you enable advanced services and save the script project.
-If you have not agreed yet, the system may also prompt you to agree to the Google Cloud and Google API terms of service.
+3. If your script project uses the default GCP project created on or after April 8, 2019, the API will be automatically enabled once you enable the advanced service and save the script project.
+If you have not agreed yet, you may also be prompted to accept the Google Cloud and Google API terms of service.

-- If the script project uses a standard GCP project or an older default GCP project, you must manually enable the corresponding API for advanced services in the GCP project.
-You must have edit permissions for the GCP project to make this change.
+4. If your script project uses a standard GCP project or an older default GCP project, you must manually enable the corresponding API for the advanced service in the GCP project.
+You need edit permissions for the GCP project to make this change.

-1. Project Setup — Associate with Google Cloud Platform (GCP) Project
+1. Project Setup — Configure the Associated Google Cloud Platform (GCP) Project

-The advanced service integration of Google Apps Script x Google APIs requires you to create a GCP project and associate it with Google Apps Script.
-The permissions for using Google APIs are based on the GCP settings.
+Google Apps Script x Google APIs advanced service integration requires you to create a GCP project and link it to Google Apps Script.
+The permission to use Google APIs is based on the GCP settings.

-2. Project Setup — Enable Display of “appsscript.json” Manifest File in the Editor
+2. Project Setup — Enable “appsscript.json” Manifest File Display in the Editor

-After enabling, return to the editor, and the file list will show the “ appsscript.json
+After enabling, return to the editor, and the file list will show the appsscript.json configuration file:

-Ensure that the oauthScopes includes the following two configuration settings:
+Make sure the oauthScopes include the following two descriptions:

 "oauthScopes": [